tox-dev/detox/README.md

 Additionally, detox offers a `-n` or `--num` option to set the number of concurrent processes to use.

-Please file issues as ["tox" issues](https://github.com/tox-dev/tox/issues) using a "detox: " prefix in the issue title.

 ## Note

 detox runs on python2.7 and python3.4+ (but supports creation of all environments supported of the underlying "tox" command)